simplesenseio/eslint-config-simplesense/README.md

 All rules must be documented so they can be searched in [GitHub Pages](https://simplesenseio.github.io/eslint-config-simplesense/).
 Documentation is auto-generated using the [`generate-docs`](./scripts/generate-docs.js) script.
-Most ESLint plugins provide inidividual rules' documentation with the file structure of `docs/<rule-name>.md` in their source.
+Most ESLint plugins provide individual rules' documentation with the file structure of `docs/<rule-name>.md` in their source.
 Some plugins will ship the `docs` directory within their package, others exclude them by not providing the `docs` directory within their package configuration.

 - When docs are shipped with the NPM module, use the `writeFromModules` method.